-This article looks at ten valuable health benefits of jogging that you may not know.
+This article looks at eleven valuable health benefits of jogging that you may not know.

 Aerobic activity, such as jogging, promotes a better quality of life.
 An effective weight-bearing exercise, it can be modified to suit people of any fitness level.

 Jogging can help to prevent some diseases, and it can have a positive effect on our mental state.

 It is more intense, and it requires more muscle power and endurance than walking, which is low-impact, but less than running, which is high-impact.

 You will burn more calories running than jogging, and more calories jogging than walking.
 The exact number varies depending on several factors, including your weight, your speed, and terrain.

 As a rough guide, someone weighing 155 pounds who walks at a pace of 4 MPH for sixty minutes will burn approximately 281 calories.
 If the same person jogs for sixty minutes at a speed of 4 1/2 MPH, they will burn roughly 493 calories.